unnonouno/sphinx-ghp/README.rst

 License
 -------

-This script is distributed under the new BSD license.
+This script is distributed under the MIT license.